German Social Security System Explained

 Please note: You only need one Health Insurance.
 Either public health insurance OR private health insurance.

-Switching from inefficient public health insurance to an efficient public health insurance can easily save you thousands of euros every year for basically the same coverage.
+Switching from inefficient public health insurance to an efficient public health insurance can easily save you thousands of euros every year for basically the same coverage (especially if you receive cashback).
 Coverage of public health insurance is determined by the German government in our Social Code, so it is basically 95% the same for all public health insurances.